Judicial Recount Handbook

 2. Judicial Recounts – Preliminary Explanations

-After the polls close on election night, the ballots for each poll in each electoral district are counted by the deputy returning officer in the presence of the poll clerk and other persons who are authorized by the Act to be present.
-Each deputy returning officer prepares a Statement of the Vote after the counting of ballots.
-Special ballots are counted at the office of the returning officer in each electoral district by teams of election officers and by special ballot officers at Elections Canada headquarters in Ottawa.
-A summary of counting procedures at the close of polling day is outlined in Appendix B.
+After the polls close on election night, the ballots for each polling division in each electoral district are counted by an election officer assigned to the polling station in the presence of another election officer and any candidates or their representatives who are present or, if no candidates or representatives are present, at least two electors.
+The election officer who counts the votes prepares a Statement of the Vote.
+Special ballots are counted at the office of the returning officer in each electoral district by teams of election officers and by special ballot officers at Elections Canada's Distribution Centre in Ottawa.
+A summary of ballot counting procedures can be found in Appendix B.

 A judicial recount is a formal means of verifying the count of the votes cast for an electoral district.
-It is presided over by a judge of a superior court in the electoral district where the election results are validated.
-[2(1), 299(1)] The recount may be conducted by adding the number of votes reported in the Statements of the Vote or by counting the ballots.
-[304(1), 6 of Schedule 4] As mentioned in Section 1.1 above, there are two types of recounts – automatic and by request of an elector.
+It is presided over by a judge of a superior court who sits in the electoral district where the election results are validated. [ss.
+2(1), 299(1) of the Act] The recount may be conducted by adding the number of votes reported in the Statements of the Vote or by counting the ballots. [s.
+304(1) of the Act; s.
+6 of Sch.
+4] As mentioned in Section 1.1 above, there are two types of recounts—automatic and by request of an elector.

 2.2.1 Ground for Automatic Judicial Recount

-A judicial recount must take place if the difference between the number of votes cast for the candidate with the most votes and the number of votes cast for any other candidate is less than one one-thousandth (1/1000) of the validFootnote 2 votes cast.
-[300(1)]
+A judicial recount must take place if the difference between the number of votes cast for the candidate with the most votes and the number of votes cast for any other candidate is less than one one-thousandth (1/1000) of the validFootnote 4 votes cast. [s.
+300(1) of the Act]

 2.2.2 Returning Officer Request and Deadline

-Where the margin of votes between candidates triggers an automatic recount, the returning officer must make a request for a judicial recount within four days after the results are validated.
-[300(1)] The request is made to a judge who sits in the electoral district where the results are validated.
-[2(1), 299(1)] See Section 188.8.131.52 below for a list of the courts whose judges have jurisdiction to conduct a recount.
+Where the margin of votes between candidates triggers an automatic recount, the returning officer must make a request for a judicial recount within four days after the results are validated. [s.
+300(1) of the Act] The request is made to a judge who sits in the electoral district where the results are validated. [ss.
+2(1), 299(1) of the Act] See Section 22.214.171.124 below for a list of the courts whose judges have jurisdiction to conduct a recount.

 The Act does not set out the process to request a judicial recount as this will vary from jurisdiction to jurisdiction.
-The application process set out in the rules of the applicable court is used.
+The application process set out in the rules of procedure of the applicable court has been used in the past.

-The returning officer gives each candidate or his or her official agent written notice of the request for an automatic recount.
-[300(2)] The Notice of an Application by the Returning Officer for a Judicial Recount form reproduced in Appendix E (Form 1) of this handbook may be used for this purpose.
+The returning officer gives each candidate or his or her official agent written notice of the request for an automatic recount. [s.
+300(2) of the Act] The returning officer should also notify Elections Canada of the application for a recount.
+The Notice of an Application by the Returning Officer for a Judicial Recount form reproduced in Appendix E (Form 1) of this handbook may be used for this purpose.

 While giving notice of the time and place of the recount is not a statutory requirement for automatic recounts, nothing in the Act prohibits a judge from giving notice to candidates of the time and place fixed for an automatic recount.
 A form of written notice that the judge may use, the Notice of a Judicial Recount, is reproduced in Appendix E (Form 2) of this handbook.